stone hits overlooking the sea Skellig Michael reopens

 view of the ocean and a faraway island Skellig Michael reopens

-A view of the spectacular Skellig Michael from the Wild Atlantic Way route.
+A view of the spectacular Skellig Michael from the Wild Atlantic Way route that visitors are treated to as Skellig Michael reopens.
 Photo: MNStudio.

 The 600 steps that lead to the top of the monastic site were repaired and cleaned and the landing area was also updated.